 A CLUE report is not an inspection

-Potential buyers should use the CLUE report to let their home inspector know of any repairs that have been made, says Newman, so that the inspector can make sure the work was done correctly.
+With a CLUE report, home disasters or mishaps in the past can come to light, but that is not the only way you can assess the damage.
+Potential buyers should use the CLUE report to let their home inspector know of any repairs that have been made, says Karl Newman, President of the NW Insurance Council in Seattle, so that the inspector can make sure the work was done correctly.

 How long do claims stay on a CLUE report?

-Claims stay on a CLUE report 5-7 years from the date filed.
+Claims generally stay on a CLUE report 5-7 years from the date filed.

 Can a CLUE report help a seller?

-Yes, a seller with a document showing a clean bill of insurance health and no hidden damage for the property can give a buyer confidence.
+Yes, a seller with a blank CLUE report indicates that no insurance claims were filed and can give a buyer confidence.

 What are some things not on a CLUE report?